sarianaramoutar/W0-CariSurg-Medtech-Pathways-Healthcare-AI-Training-Program-Repository/README.md

 ### Methodology
 - **Pre-Cleaning Visualisation:** generated side-by-side histogram and box plot visualisations to analyse the baseline data distribution and isolate extreme abnormalities before altering any values.
 - **Skew-Aware Imputation:** discovered that the RR distribution was heavily right-skewed due to critical patients experiencing rapid breathing.
 Because these outliers pull the clinical `mean` upward, we chose to impute missing values using the `median` (~18 breaths per min) to maintain a strong, unbiased baseline.
 - **Physiological Safety Boundaries:** implemented a logical threshold filter (5 to 60 breaths per min) to eliminate impossible data entry errors.
-Our diagnostic condirmed that 100% of the active, non-corrupted RR records fell safely within these boundaries.
+Our diagnostic confirmed that 100% of the active, non-corrupted RR records fell safely within these boundaries.
 - **Verification:** re-evaluated distribution shifts using post-cleaning visualisations to confirm the data integrity without introducing unexpected distortions.

 ## Day 3: Basic Data Visualisation with matplotlib
 Charts are useful for seeing which patients require care first based on plotted vitals and distributions.
-This is especially helpful in a an ED triage system where nurses must make quick decisions, just by looking at data at a glance.
+This is especially helpful in an ED triage system where nurses must make quick decisions, just by looking at data at a glance.
 For Assignment 3, I structured 3 distinct plots around specific clinical research questions:

 ### 1. Histogram: Respiratory Rate (RR) Distribution
 *"What proportion of Emergency Department patients present with abnormal respiratory rates (bradypnea or tachypnea) compared to the normal clinical baseline of 12–20 breaths per minute?*